Leslie8826/SQL/Oracle/Project 1/README.md

 Leslie8826

 ## Overview
 We are given an excel file, HR_data.xlsx, with a lot of data on a company's employees.
+The purpose of this project is to analyse the data according to some requirements.

+## Requirements
 We are asked to:
   - Design a database model according to the excel file
   - Create a database from the model created
   - Insert the data that appear in the excel file into the tables of the newly created database